DigiCFA/mvp/README.md

 5. Might need to restart server every once in a while.
 Patience is key.

 ---
+- Have not tried on Andriod - requires downloading Andriod Studio.

+- If running multiple simulators, go to the Expo Go App home menu and copy in the >exp:// URL manually.

+- Can also choose to open on Web.
+For debugging, press **'j'**.
+By default the debugger opens in a Chrome window.
+(Can also set up VSCode React Debugger but that is slightly more complicated)

-#Configure Redux Debugger
+# Configure Redux Debugger

 1. Install Redux-devtool cli, follow instructions [here](https://github.com/reduxjs/redux-devtools/tree/main/packages/redux-devtools-cli#usage)
 2. If installation for cli failed and prompted to update Node, install Node.js from [here](https://nodejs.org/en)
 3. Install Redux-remote-dev-tools, follow instructions [here](https://github.com/reduxjs/redux-devtools/tree/main/packages/redux-devtools-remote)
 4. Before launching frontend using expo, start the redux devtool using ```redux-devtools --hostname=localhost --port=8000```
 5. Launch frontend with the command ```npx expo start --localhost```.
 If successfully connected to the devtool, the console should output ```connected to remotedev-server```.

-- Have not tried on Andriod - requires downloading Andriod Studio.

-- If running multiple simulators, go to the Expo Go App home menu and copy in the >exp:// URL manually.

-- Can also choose to open on Web.
-For debugging, press **'j'**.
-By default the debugger opens in a Chrome window.
-(Can also set up VSCode React Debugger but that is slightly more complicated)